prathameshsail72-hue/sentiment-analyzer/README.md

 ## 🧪 Usage Examples

+Test the endpoint with these sample inputs to observe classification and confidence scores:

+Input TextExpected LabelConfidence

-Test the endpoint with these sample inputs to observe classification and confidence scores:Input TextExpected LabelConfidence "This is the best application I have ever used, it works flawlessly!"POSITIVE> 95% "The deployment process was incredibly smooth and saved us a lot of time."POSITIVE> 90% "The application crashed immediately when I tried to run it."NEGATIVE> 99%🤝
+"This is the best application I have ever used, it works flawlessly!"POSITIVE> 95%

+"The deployment process was incredibly smooth and saved us a lot of time."POSITIVE> 90%

+"The application crashed immediately when I tried to run it."NEGATIVE> 99%🤝

 ContributingContributions are welcome!